PROLOGUE: Freshman Orientation

 "Later!"
 Emmett manages, running to the door.
 He catches himself with one beefy hand in the doorframe, "Nice to meet you, Whitlock."
 And he's gone.

 I watch with amusement out the window, trying to identify which girl caught his eye.
 Seconds later, Emmett shoots through the front door, looking frantically left then right.
-His body language, coupled with the fact that I can hear him swear all the way from the third floor, "FUCK!" at the top of his lungs, tells me that he's lost his girl.
+His body language, coupled with the fact that I can hear him swear, "FUCK!" all the way from the third floor, tells me he's lost his girl.
 Easy come, easy go.

 "All right, we've got twenty minutes left.
 Should we go for a bunch of easy ones or one high point value?"